Tunghai University: Tunghai Experimental Farm

 The farm is the largest farm for education and student internships in the country.
 Covering 50 ha, there are about 200 dairy cows on the farm, which produces Tunghai's dairy products, including milk and ice cream.

 Wenli Boulevard (Arts and Science Boulevard)

 With the red bricks and gray tiles of colleges on both sides and the dense shade of the trees, Wenli Boulevard serves as the main line of movement between the colleges.

 Christmas Eve at Tunghai

-Every year, thousands of visitors visit Tunghai University on Christmas Eve for concerts, Christmas markets, activities held by different departments, and most popularly, the 100 rings of the Priest Bell Tower.
-In 2019, there were a variety of musical and creative activities, including the Midnight Worship Service, choir singing outdoor, Christmas music festival, musical clubs' performances, and the joint Christmas party of four departments.
-In 2020, The "Road of True Light" installation was set up at Tunghai Bell Tower on Wenli Boulevard, with the theme of "The First Christmas Night", meaning the night of Jesus Christ's birth.

-Library

-The Tunghai University Main Library is located at the end of the Campus Mall.
-Library holdings include, approximately, 600,000 volumes, 6,515 current serials, 21,523 electronic serials, nonprint formats, and rare books.
+The university regularly holds cultural events at its campus, including concerts, choirs, and parties.